vedala/docschedule/README.md

   three on Day shift and one on Night shift.
 * Day shift is 7am to 7pm.
 Night shift is 7pm to 7am.

+### Features in the Current Version ###
+* The application is currently in early stages of development, so very basic functionality is available.
+* Upon login, schedule for 6 weeks is displayed (starting from current week).
+* Schedule page can be accessed only by authenticated users.

+### Planned Features ###
+* Ability to scroll schedule forward and backward, so users can view more than six weeks' worth of schedule.
+* Ability to generate schedule.
+This feature will enable group director to create schedule for a period of time (usually a few months) based on pre-set rules.
+The pre-set rules are similar to rules described in the Basic Scenario above.
+This feature will be authorized only for the director.
+* Ability to modify rules.
+Provide interface to enable the director to modify rules.
+This feature only authorized for the director.
+* Add SSL support.
+* Ability to Sign-Up users from website.
+* Enhance application to support multiple tenants.